LAS - TYO

 The average price of all round-trip flights from Las Vegas to Tokyo clicked on KAYAK for each day over the last 12 months.

-When flying from Las Vegas to Tokyo, you should consider leaving on a Tuesday and avoid Wednesdays if you are looking for the best rates.
+When flying from Las Vegas to Tokyo, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
 For your return to Las Vegas, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Las Vegas to Tokyo?